Solar Guide

 Michigan Solar Incentives

-Saginaw homeowners can significantly reduce solar installation costs through federal tax credits and solar incentives in Michigan designed specifically to make renewable energy more affordable.
+Saginaw homeowners can reduce solar installation costs through available solar incentives in Michigan and federal programs designed to make clean energy affordable.

 $6,102